Hindu temple architecture: The plan

 The design, especially the floor plan, of the part of a Hindu temple around the sanctum or shrine follows a geometrical design called vastu-purusha-mandala.
 The name is a composite Sanskrit word with three of the most important components of the plan.
 Mandala means circle, Purusha is universal essence at the core of Hindu tradition, while Vastu means the dwelling structure.
 Vastupurushamandala is a yantra.
 The design lays out a Hindu temple in a symmetrical, self-repeating structure derived from central beliefs, myths, cardinality and mathematical principles.

 The four cardinal directions help create the axis of a Hindu temple, around which is formed a perfect square in the space available.
 The circle of mandala circumscribes the square.
 The square is considered divine for its perfection and as a symbolic product of knowledge and human thought, while circle is considered earthly, human and observed in everyday life (moon, sun, horizon, water drop, rainbow).
 Each supports the other.
 The square is divided into perfect square grids.
 In large temples, this is often a 8×8 or 64-grid structure.
 In ceremonial temple superstructures, this is an 81 sub-square grid.
 The squares are called ‘‘padas’’.
 The square is symbolic and has Vedic origins from fire altar, Agni.
 The alignment along cardinal direction, similarly is an extension of Vedic rituals of three fires.
-This symbolism is also found among Greek and other ancient civilizations, through the gnomon.
+This symbolism is also found among Greek and other ancient civilisations, through the gnomon.
 In Hindu temple manuals, design plans are described with 1, 4, 9, 16, 25, 36, 49, 64, 81 up to 1024 squares; 1 pada is considered the simplest plan, as a seat for a hermit or devotee to sit and meditate on, do yoga, or make offerings with Vedic fire in front.
 The second design of 4 padas has a symbolic central core at the diagonal intersection, and is also a meditative layout.
 The 9 pada design has a sacred surrounded centre, and is the template for the smallest temple.
 Older Hindu temple vastumandalas may use the 9 through 49 pada series, but 64 is considered the most sacred geometric grid in Hindu temples.
 It is also called Manduka, Bhekapada or Ajira in various ancient Sanskrit texts.
 Each pada is conceptually assigned to a symbolic element, sometimes in the form of a deity or to a spirit or apasara.
 The central square(s) of the 64 is dedicated to the Brahman (not to be confused with Brahmin), and are called Brahma padas.